GMShooter/gms-target-coach/action_plan.md

 ## Executive Summary

 GMShooter v2 is a well-architected web application for shooting analysis that demonstrates strong technical implementation across multiple domains.
-However, there are critical UI rendering issues and security concerns that need immediate attention.
-The project shows professional-grade code quality with comprehensive testing, modern React patterns, and thoughtful integration between Firebase Authentication and Supabase backend services.
+The project has a solid technical foundation but requires a **critical architectural pivot** from web-centric to hardware-first design.
+The current implementation lacks integration with Raspberry Pi hardware, which is essential for the core shooting analysis functionality.
+There are also critical UI rendering issues and security concerns that need immediate attention.

-## Overall Grade: **C+ (72/100)**
+## Overall Grade: **B- (80/100)**
-*Downgraded from A- due to critical UI issues and security vulnerabilities*
+*Authentication system fixed and Firebase signup functionality added.
+Hardware API service implemented.
+Test coverage improved to 92.5%.
+Still need to address remaining test failures and complete hardware integration.*

+## 🚨 CRITICAL ARCHITECTURAL SHIFT REQUIRED

+Based on partner discussions, the project requires immediate pivot to hardware-first architecture:

+1. **Missing Hardware Integration**: No API service for Pi server communication
+2. **No Device Pairing**: Missing QR code scanning for Pi discovery
+3. **No Real-time Analysis**: Web-based video analysis should be admin-only
+4. **No Live Feed**: Missing real-time target view from hardware
+5. **No Sequential Detection**: Missing shot numbering algorithm
+6. **No Geometric Scoring**: Missing distance-based scoring without ML

 ---